cs50/publish50-electron/README.md

 ### macOS

-To start publish50 for the first time after installing or updating, right-click on the publish50 icon in the Applicatoons folder and choose Open.
+To start publish50 for the first time after installing or updating, right-click on the publish50 icon in the Applications folder and choose Open.

 ## Development